n2ygk/sdrtrunk-wiki/Channels_V0.3.0.md

 All channel configuration editing and management is accessible in the **Channels** tab of the application.

-Viewing, Sorting, and Filtering Channels
+Viewing, Sorting, and Filtering Channel definitions
 ---

 #### Sorting